Azure/iot-edge-virtual-kubelet-provider/README.md

 * Using a single Kubernetes deployment that controls your cloud-side and device-side software configuration.

 * Creating multiple virtual kubelets (by changing values.yaml in the Helm chart) mapped to different IoT hubs, and scaling the Kubernetes deployment to push the same deployment manifest to edge devices connecting to different hubs.
+Here is a [demo](https://www.youtube.com/watch?v=p-R2mV7Bxuk) of this use case.

 Please give us feedback on how the tool is working for you by tweeting us at [@MicrosoftIoT](https://twitter.com/MicrosoftIoT), as well as any feature requests at [Azure IoT Edge Feedback](https://feedback.azure.com/forums/907045-azure-iot-edge/) or GitHub issues for this repo.